Thank you for subscribing

 Grants Picnic Ground

 A number of birds can be spotted at Grants Picnic Ground, including crimson rosellas, rainbow lorikeets and even lyrebirds.
-A café is located on the grounds if you prefer to buy your lunch.
+Sitting at the edge of Sherbrooke Forest, Grants Picnic Ground is surrounded by towering mountain ash trees and features accessible walks leading off the picnic ground.

-Doongalla is the site of a historic homestead that stood for forty years before burning down in 1932.
+Doongalla is the site of a historic homestead that stood for 40 years before burning down in 1932.
 The occasional remnant of the homestead can still be seen today, most notably the grand stone staircase that led up to the property.
+When popular spots like Ferntree Gully Picnic Area get busy on weekends, this is a wonderful, quieter option.

 How to get to the Dandenong Ranges from Melbourne